gamelab/kiwi.js/README.md

 The csproj and grunt compilation methods both output a single kiwi.js file in /build Grunt will also create a min.js version and also output a kiwi.d.ts definition file in /build as well

+##Folders

+* build
+* src
+* docs - API documentation on the Kiwi.JS engine.
+* examples
+* templateGame - An example TemplateGame to help you on your way to developing a Kiwi.JS game.

 ##Contribute